Where Steph Curry's Potential Lifetime Contract Ranks Among Major Endorsements

-Where Steph Curry's potential lifetime contract ranks among major endorsements originally appeared on NBC Sports Chicago
+Where Steph Curry's potential lifetime contract ranks among major endorsements originally appeared on NBC Sports Washington

 Steph Curry reportedly is in line to sign a lifetime contract with Under Armour worth “potentially more than $1 billion,” according to Rolling Stone.
 His current contract with the company, which is due to expire in 2024, is reportedly worth $20 million.